-When one company purchase or acquires another company, Sometimes referred to as a takeover.
+In brief, when one company purchase or acquires another company, which is sometimes referred to as a takeover.

-Activities that reduce or prevent competition in a certain market.
+Here it means activities that reduce or prevent competition in a particular market.

-An independent third-party body that helps resolve disputes outside of court.
+An independent third-party body that usually helps resolve disputes outside of court.

-This is an inspection of a business by an official representative to determine whether an institution, organisation, or business is compliant to set codes and standards in their industry.
+This is an inspection of a business by an official representative.
+And, as a result, it determines whether an institution, organisation, or business is compliant to set codes and standards in their industry.

 This is a group of farmers or producers who collectively bargain with a processor instead of doing it individually.

 The cost needed for a new player to enter the market.

-Employees of a retailer who is either: directly involved in purchasing groceries for resale or is in charge of directly managing employees with those duties.
+Employees of a retailer who directly purchase groceries for resale.
+It also includes those in charge of directly managing employees with those duties.

 Also referred to as CCO, this is a third party person who ensures businesses are compliant to regulations.
-This individual is also responsible for investigating potential violations.
+And this individual is also responsible for investigating potential violations.

 CMA is a government department in the United Kingdom that ensures that business competitions grow stronger while preventing anti-competitive practices.
-CMA took over several functions of the now abolished Competition Commission and Office of Fair Trading.
+Also, CMA took over several functions of the now abolished Competition Commission and Office of Fair Trading.

 The Competition Commission (CC) is a public body responsible in investigating markets, mergers and other regulated industries relevant to the United Kingdom’s Competition Law.
 But in 2014, The CC closed and its functions were transferred to the CMA.

-The state of abiding by established guidelines, code, or other rules that an industry has set.
+The state of abiding by established guidelines, code, or other rules that a particular industry has set.